Active Learning for Crowd-Sourced Databases: Introduction

+\item[] \textbf{4.
+Parallelism.} We aim to achieve \emph{human-scalability} (i.e., asking the crowd fewer questions) through AL. However, we are also concerned with \emph{machine-scalability}, because AL often involves repeatedly training a classifier and can thus be computationally expensive.
+While AL has been historically applied to small datasets, increasingly massive datasets (such as those motivating this paper) pose new computational challenges.
+Thus, a design criterion in our system is that our AL algorithm must be amenable to parallel execution on modern many-core processors and distributed clusters.

-\begin{asparaitem} \item \textbf{Higher degree of noise}.
-Traditional active learning mostly deals with expert-provided labels that are assumed to be the ground-truth (notable exceptions are agnostic active learning approaches~\cite{Balcan:2006:AAL}).
-In contrast, crowd-provided labels are subject to a much higher degree of uncertainty, e.g., innocent errors due to typos or abbreviations, lack of enough domain knowledge, and even deliberate mistakes by spammers, none of which have been a great source of concern in active learning with expert-provided labels~\cite{al-survey}.
+\item[] \textbf{5.
+Noise management.} AL has traditionally dealt with expert-provided labels that are often taken as ground truth (notable exceptions are agnostic AL approaches~\cite{general-agnostic}).
+In contrast, crowd-provided labels are subject to a greater degree of noise, e.g., innocent errors, typos, lack of domain knowledge, and even deliberate spamming.

-\item \textbf{Generality}.
-The active learning literature has mostly dealt with learning problems where a specific task is addressed in a well-understood domain (e.g., for SVMs in text mining~\cite{svm-margin-old}).
-While there are active learning techniques that are designed for generic classifiers, this generality requirement is more stringent in a crowd-sourced database setting: users issue a broad range of queries, crowd workers exhibit a wide range of behaviors, and the system must be able to support arbitrary, user-supplied classification algorithms.

-\item \textbf{Scalability}.
-Many crowd-sourcing scenarios involve web-scale data such as making sense out of tens of millions of daily tweets, images, videos and blog posts.
-Here the two main aspects to scalability are: (i) \emph{human-scalability} which involves limiting the number of tasks posed to the crowd, and (ii) \emph{machine-scalability} which involves limiting the training overhead of the classifier, since training sophisticated classifiers can be quite slow.

-\item \textbf{Ease-of-use.} Crowd-enabled workflows and systems are used by a broad range of users.
-As a result, our integrated learning algorithms need to be simple to use, require minimum supervision from the user, and must be able to automatically handle a number of important optimization questions, such as: When to stop the active learning process?
-What is the required redundancy in questions asked of the crowd when acquiring each label?
-What is the optimal batch size for meeting the time/quality/cost requirements of the user? \end{asparaitem}

-We address these challenges in two active-learning regimes: an {\it upfront} setting, where after an initial training phase, all of the items to be sent to the crowd are picked in one iteration, and the rest of the items are labeled by our classifier, and an {\it iterative} setting, where in each iteration we classify a few items at a time with the crowd, use those answers to improve the quality of our classifier, and repeat until we have exhausted our budget.
-We then label the remaining items with the classifier.